fairDataSociety/FIPs/text/0001-fdp-roadmap.md

 - there is no single point of failure,
 - automatic scaling,
 - serverless,
-- it is DDoS resiliant,
+- it is DDoS resilient,
 - cheaper to maintain than a cloud environment,
 - and censorship-resistant.